nickyoung-github/object-model/README.md

 - a bi-temporal schema with jsonb-based serialisation of the objects
 - partitioning of objects by type (where the DB supports it), allowing each type to be indexed appropriately
 - a simple mechanism for defining object IDs
-- Postgres, Sqlite and REST implementations of an object store
+- Sql and REST implementations of an object store

 ### ID
 `Id` is a descriptor field applied as a `ClassVar`.
 At class-level it specifies the